Limerick–Rosslare railway line: Waterford – Rosslare section

 The Waterford to Rosslare section was traditionally a busy freight line, transporting 150,000 tonnes of sugar beet via the handling facility at Wellingtonbridge until the demise of the sugar industry in 2006.
 As a result of this significant freight traffic, passenger services were reduced over the years.

 On 12 March 2010 it was announced that Iarnród Éireann would review the service between and because few passengers were using it.
 Timetabling was poor.
 There was only one train each way daily from Monday to Saturday, leaving Rosslare early in the morning and returning from Waterford early in the evening.

 The trains made very poor connections with other rail services.
 They connected with the Stena Line ferry service to and from Fishguard Harbour, but due to the poor onward connections at Waterford few passengers used this.
 The exception was during the volcanic ash crisis of 2010, when trains were fully loaded and had standing room only.

 The last train between Waterford and Rosslare ran on 18 September 2010.
 Iarnród Éireann provided a four-car 2700 class diesel multiple unit for the service, instead of the usual two-car unit.
 The National Transport Authority requires IÉ to maintain the now-disused line.

 Bus Éireann revised the timetable and route of bus service 370 to offer alternative passenger transport from 20 September.
 Buses on the route are branded "370 Connect".

 As of 2020, a campaign was ongoing in the local area to reopen the rail line.
 In 2021, it was confirmed that the route would be examined for reopening as part of an All-Island Strategic Rail Review.

-On February 10, 2023, plans to reopen the line were issued.
+The All-Island Strategic Rail Review, published in July 2023, recommended the reinstatement of the line to "boost connectivity in the South East."
+The omission of the line in the government's 'prioritisation strategy' published in December 2025 has attracted criticism, with local politician David Cullinane describing it as a "real slap in the face."